-ESC + APE — read-only audit CLI for containers and Kubernetes.
-Enumerates the misconfigurations that real-world container escapes live on, without ever pulling the trigger.
+ESC + APE — drop-in container/Kubernetes auditor and exploit suggester.
+Enumerates the misconfigurations that real-world container escapes live on, then chains them into copy-paste PoCs so pentesters can act on the findings.

 escape is a single-binary, zero-dependency tool in Go.
-Drop it inside a container or pod and it tells you, in seconds, whether the workload is one CVE away from owning the host.
+Drop it inside a container or pod and in seconds it tells you:

 Container escapes — privilege escalations from a workload to the host or cluster — usually require nothing more exotic than a bad config: a --privileged flag, a mounted Docker socket, a stray CAP_SYS_ADMIN. escape enumerates exactly those preconditions, so you can find them before someone else does.